SleepyJen/PoochMatch/Readme.md

 2. Breeding - we can help you fingd the perfect partner for your four legged friend!

  The application works as follows:
-* The pet owner will answer a few questions about the pet, including pet information and interests
+* The pet owner enter information about the pet, including basic information and interests
-* Based on the answers our api's will find matched based on interests and location
+* Based on the answers our api's will find matches based on interests and location
 1. The user will be able to see those matches on the homepage
-2. Once a user finds a perfect match, they will be able to make meeting arrangements using our user friendly interface
+2. Once a user finds a perfect match, they will be able to make meeting arrangements using our user friendly interface.

 Other services that can be added in the future:
 1. Adoption  - Looking to adopt a dog?
 We can help you find your next companion